-WWE News: New Stipulation Added To Seth Rollins Versus Bray Wyatt Match At ‘Crown Jewel’
+WWE News: New Stipulation Added To Seth Rollins Vs. Bray Wyatt Match At ‘Crown Jewel’

 With Wyatt recently being drafted to Friday Night SmackDown, many fans will be expecting him to lose this encounter.
 Brock Lesnar, the current WWE Champion, is also a member of the blue brand.
 If Wyatt wins the Universal Championship, it will leave Monday Night Raw without its own main title.

 The feuding superstars will also collide on the next episode of Monday Night Raw.
-As reported by NYCB Live‘s Twitter account earlier this week, they will face each other in a Steel Cage match, which is another match type that’s synonymous with non-DQ stipulations.
+As reported by NYCB Live‘s Twitter account earlier this week, they will face each other in a Steel Cage match — another match type that’s synonymous with non-DQ stipulations.

 Rollins was originally scheduled to lead Team Hogan against Team Flair at the event, but WWE withdrew him from the match to focus on his bout with “The Fiend.”

 As The Inquisitr reported yesterday, Roman Reigns has since replaced his former partner as the leader of Hulk Hogan’s faction.
-He will be joined by Rusev, Ali, Shorty G and Ricochet to take on Baron Corbin, Bobby Lashley, Randy Orton and Shinsuke Nakamura.
+He will join Rusev, Ali, Shorty G, and Ricochet in order to take on Baron Corbin, Bobby Lashley, Randy Orton, and Shinsuke Nakamura.

 Delivered To Your INBOX